 Can I convert my grid-tied home to off-grid?

 Most energy storage systems are designed for grid-connected homes.
 They provide a way for home and business owners to take control of their energy and lower their bill.
 However, there is nothing stopping you from building a solar and storage system that eliminates the need to use any power from the utility.

 A grid-connected yet self-sufficient solar plus storage system is the best of both worlds; generate and store your own energy, but have grid power available for use during times of maintenance or upgrades to your solar or storage systems.

 How to determine the cost of an energy storage system?

 The cost of energy storage is measured in two ways and it is important to understand the difference.

 Battery cost per kilowatt hour (kWh): Cost per kWh gets a lot of media coverage, Tesla, and other battery manufacturers are in a race to see who can build batteries the cheapest and take the greatest market share as a result.
 Costs range from $150 to $1,000 per kWh hour currently; $100 per kWh is the arbitrary goal in which, theoretically, batteries will be cheap enough for mass adoption.
 Battery cost per kWh does not take certain important financial factors into consideration, however, such as installation cost, maintenance, or the number of cycles until the battery is out of warranty or no longer operational.
-For example, Tesla was selling its 10kWh Powerwall for $3,500 ($350 per kWh), but the true cost to the homeowner with installation is significantly higher.
 As with most technology, energy storage technology will rapidly decrease in cost over a short period of time.